oseen/IOH5Write/README.md

 Writing XDMF files
 ------------------
-The XDMF files is written *after* the simulation is finished by using the python script 'writeXDMF.py'.
-The script will, if not supplied with any additional arguments, parse the file 'h5Data/h5Data0.h5', and write the resulting XDMF files in a folder called 'xdmf'.
-One XDMF-file will be created for the field/mesh data, and one XDMF-file will be created for each cloud of particles.
+The XDMF files is written *after* the simulation is finished by using the python script 'writeXDMF_b.py'.
+The script will, if not supplied with any additional arguments, parse the file 'h5Data/h5Data0.h5', and write the resulting XDMF files in a folder called 'xdmf_b'.
+Single XDMF-files will be created for the internalField/mesh data, and/or for patch/boundary data, and/or for each cloud of particles.
 Usage instructions can be given with the option --help.

 In case someone is interested, two (obsolete) Matlab-scripts that parse HDF5-files is also supplied.
-These do not have the same functionality or usability as the Python-script mentioned above, and they are not maintained.
+These do not have the same functionality or usability as the Python-script mentioned above, and they are not maintained and no patch/boundary writing is included.

 Testing